redis/redis-om-node/README.md

 # Combining RedisJSON and RediSearch

 One final note.
-All of the search capabilites of RediSearch that Redis ŌM exposes work with Hashes.
+All of the search capabilites of RediSearch that Redis OM exposes work with Hashes.
 But, RediSearch also plays nice with RedisJSON.
 All you need to do to use search with RedisJSON is to enabled it in the schema:

 ```javascript